paularamo/cvpr-2024/index.md

 ## Outline

-1. OpenVINO, OpenVINO Training eXtensions (OTX) and NNCF.
-Fundamentals
+1. Fundamentals: OpenVINO, OpenVINO Training eXtensions (OTX) and NNCF.
+Hands-on Experience.
+8.30 AM - 10:00 AM.
 2. Module 1: Data management, training, and fine-tuning downstream Computer Vision tasks.
+Hands-on Experience.
+10:00 AM - 12:00 PM
 3. Module 2: Optimize and run Gen AI pipelines on your laptop.
 SD with LoRA weights.
+Hands-on Experience.
+1.30 PM - 3.00 PM
 4. Module 3: Optimization with NNCF for Computer Vision and Gen AI (Multimodal).
-5. Module 4: Evaluate and deploy your solution as an edge-computing system.
+Hands-on Experience.
+3.30 PM - 5:00 PM All Modules will be evaluate and deployed in an edge system.
 Multiple Computer Vision tasks and Gen AI pipelines on a wide range of HW.

 ## Slides
 We will share this section in June/2024.